best table tennis rackets in india for beginners and intermediate players swag swami article featured image

 Palio Expert 2.0 ITTF Approved Flared Beginner Ping Pong, Paddle Wood Table Tennis Racquet & Case

-Stiga Masters Two Star Table Tennis Bat
+Stiga Elite Table Tennis Bat

-GKI Offensive XX New Computerised Printed Cover Wooden Table Tennis Racquet
+GKI Offensive XX New Computerised Printed Cover Wooden Table Tennis Racquet (Pack of 1)

 Rubber Type